newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Birth dates for both parties

-Marriage records are important for various reasons.
-Couples often require such records when engaged in transactions that necessitate proof of marriage.
-For instance, certified copies of a marriage record may be necessary when obtaining a mortgage or applying for spousal benefits for social security or healthcare.
+Marriage records and other New Jersey family court records are important for many reasons.
+Couples often require such records when engaged in transactions that require proof of marriage.
+For instance, a certified copy of a marriage record may be necessary when obtaining a mortgage or applying for spousal benefits for social security or healthcare.

-Government agencies maintain different types of marriage records, the most common of which include marriage certificates and marriage licenses.
-These records are created or issued for different reasons.
+Government agencies maintain different types of marriage records, the most common of which include marriage certificates and licenses.
+Civil records are official government documents that record life events such as marriage, while personal records, such as family bibles or journals, may also serve as evidence of marriage in some cases.
+These records are created or issued for various reasons.

 New Jersey marriage certificates serve as official proof of marriage.
-Such records are maintained by the Bureau of Vital Statistics, which issues certificates containing general abstract information about marriages.
+Marriage certificates are obtained from the Bureau of Vital Statistics, which issues certificates containing general abstract information about marriages.
+Once a marriage is performed, it is officially recorded by the appropriate authority, ensuring the event is documented in state or local registers.
 Requesters can also obtain more detailed certified copies of a certified marriage record from the state or local registrar.
 However, only eligible parties can obtain such records.
-Certified records are only issued to spouses and direct relatives, such as parents, siblings, children, and grandchildren.
+Certified documents are only issued to spouses and direct relatives, such as parents, siblings, children, and grandchildren.

-Marriage licenses are legal documents that authorize the named parties to enter into a marriage.
+Marriage licenses are legal documents that authorize the named parties to enter a marriage.
+The county clerk or local clerk is responsible for issuing and recording marriage licenses, and these records are maintained at the county level.
 Applications are filed and issued by the local registrar.
 To obtain a marriage license, intending spouses must meet the state requirements, namely, both parties must be at least 18 years old and not party to any other marriage, civil union, or domestic partnership recognized by the state.
-Once approved, marriage licenses remain valid for six months from the date of acceptance.
-Both parties must marry within this window or reapply.
+Once approved, marriage licenses remain valid for six months from acceptance.
+Both parties must marry within this window or reapply, and applicants must pay the required fees to the county clerk.

 Are New Jersey Marriage Records Public?

-New Jersey marriage records are generally open to the public.
-Residents can obtain copies of a marriage record by submitting an application to the Office of Vital Statistics & Registry, which maintains records of all marriages from 1918 till the present.
+New Jersey marriage records are generally open to the public and serve as important evidence for legal and genealogical purposes.
+Residents can obtain copies of a marriage record by applying to the Office of Vital Statistics & Registry, which maintains records of all marriages from 1918 until now.
+Digital images of marriage records may be available for certain years, providing visual documentation of historical and official records.
 The department charges a fixed $25 fee for the first copy and $2 for each additional copy.
+Payment can be made by money order, and the money order must be payable to the appropriate authority.
+Mastercard is accepted for in-person payments.
 Older records can be found by searching through the state archives.

-To obtain marriage records in New Jersey, you may need to provide a valid government-issued ID.
+You may need to provide a valid government-issued I.D. to obtain marriage records in New Jersey.
 You may also be required to indicate your relationship to the record owners and state the purpose or use of the marriage records if the records were created within the last 50 years.
+If both spouses are deceased, a death certificate may be required to obtain the marriage record.

 How to Find Marriage Records in New Jersey

-Residents who wish to obtain marriage records can do so with the following general steps.
+Residents who want marriage records can do so with the following steps:

 Step 1.
 Determine the Type of Record

-The first step to finding marriage records in New Jersey is deciding the type of record.
-If you're trying to obtain records created between 1848 and 1900 or records from 1931 to 1948, you'll need to contact the New Jersey State Archives.
-On the other hand, if you wish to obtain marriage records for an event that occurred between 1931 and the present, you'll need to submit an application with the New Jersey Vital Statistics and Registry Office.
+The first step to finding marriage records in New Jersey is deciding the record type.
+If you’re trying to obtain records created between 1848 and 1900 or records from 1931 to 1948, you’ll need to contact the New Jersey State Archives.
+On the other hand, if you wish to obtain marriage records for an event between 1931 and the present, you’ll need to apply to the New Jersey Vital Statistics and Registry Office.
+In some cases, the person seeking the record may need to visit the appropriate city or borough office in person to access certain records.

 Step 2.
 Collect the Information

-To process your search, you'll need to provide some details about the marriage event.
-Some of the information that can assist with finding marriage records in New Jersey include:
+To process your search, you must provide details about the marriage event.
+The official website provides detailed instructions and forms for requesting marriage records.
+Some of the information that can assist with finding marriage records in New Jersey includes:

 • Name of the married parties (as listed on the record)